 “Of course we’re still coming,” I answered emphatically.
 I was, in fact, terrified.

-Having lived through a terrorist attack at the Park Hotel in Netanya on seder night in 2002 with my husband and children, I wasn’t naive enough to think, as I had back then: What are the chances they’ll davka pick our hotel?
+Having lived through a terrorist attack at the Park Hotel in Netanya on seder night in 2002 with my husband, his Holocaust-survivor parents and children, I wasn’t naive enough to think, as I had back then: What are the chances they’ll davka pick our hotel?
 Whatever the odds, when it happens to you, it’s 100 percent.